 How Do I Schedule a HDIVC Infusion?

 Scheduling your High Dose Intravenous Vitamin C (HDIVC) Infusion appointment is the easy part!
-You can either call your preferred wHydrate location, or you can book your appointment online.
+You just call your preferred wHydrate location so we can get you started.